aleksa-sukovic/mprovision/README.md

 In order to run this playbook You must follow several steps.
 I assume You've already set preferred variables in `restituto.yml` playbook. (check *Configuration* section).

 1. ) Install Arch or any Arch based distro on Your system as You would normally.
-2. ) Install Ansible manually.
-3. ) Clone this repository anywhere You want.
+2. ) Clone this repository anywhere You want.
-4. ) Navigate to repository folder.
+3. ) Navigate to repository folder.
-5. ) Run `sudo ansible-playbook playbooks/init.yml`
-6. ) Run `sudo ansible-playbook playbooks/restituto.yml`
+4. ) Run `sudo sh scripts/restituto.sh`
-7. ) Reboot Your system.
+5. ) Reboot Your system.

 Some applications required additional steps in order to complete full configuration: